Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Thank you.
 Thank you.

 Thank you.
-Our next question come from the line of Hanil Bagadia from Equicorp.
+Our next question come from the line of Henil Bagadia from Equicorp.
 Please go ahead.

-Thank you for the opportunity sir and congratulations on good set of results.
-So I just wanted some clarification regarding the NAT Cap certification.
+Thank you for the opportunity, sir, and congratulations on good set of results.
+Sir, I just wanted some clarification regarding the NADCAP certification.
 You said that the audit is done.
-So it is.
-It was actually due in Q4 of this year.
-Right.
-So is it on place or do you expect some delays for that?
+So it is — it was actually due in Q4 of this year.
+Right?
+So, is it on place or do you expect some delays for that?

 S. V. S. Narayana Murty

 Okay.
-So coming to the aerospace side.
-So we have also.
-There has been a good breakthrough with GTRE and ptc.
-We had also tested the the Cauvery dry engine and we have actually got under the crystalline turbine blade and the PMD dishes.
+Sir, coming to the aerospace side.
+So we have also, there has been a good breakthrough with GTRE and PTC.
+We had also tested the the Kaveri dry engine and we have actually got under the crystalline turbine blade and the PMD basis.
 And I think PTC has also started getting orders.
-So how big can this opportunity be for us given that we’ll be RM suppliers for this particular project?
+So, how big can this opportunity be for us given that we’ll be RM suppliers for this particular project?

 S. V. S. Narayana Murty

 Okay.
-GTRE we have been working for last almost 25 years for Cauvery engine program.
-And Midani was there right from day one of the Cauvery engine program.
-Megani has supplied.
-And the Cauvery engine, whatever was flight tested all it contains only Mizani materials.
+GTRE, we have been working for last almost 25 years for Kaveri engine program.
+And MIDHANI was there right from day one of the Kaveri engine program.
+MIDHANI has supplied and the Kaveri engine, whatever was flight tested all it contains only MIDHANI materials.
 Okay.
-So we continue to work with GTREA and we continue to supply materials to Indian aero engine manufacturers.
+So, we continue to work with GTRE and we continue to supply materials to Indian aero engine manufacturers.

 Okay.
-So for this particular crystalline turbine blades and PMD dishes, how big can the orders be?
+Sir, for this particular crystalline turbine blades and PMD dishes, how big can the orders be?
 Because PTC has also started getting orders, I think.
-So they will start sourcing the RM from us.
+So, they will start sourcing the RM from us.

 S. V. S. Narayana Murty

-Yeah, there are multiple people who are doing this.
-Blades.
-The raw material that goes into the manufacture of single crystal blades is melted only in Midani.
-So whoever is the downstream, whoever wants to make the blades.
-Yes, Midani is can supply the blades.
-Blade material basically blade is coming after the cast stick.
-So cast sticks are made by Midani and blade is an outcome from the cast stick.
-So raw material has to be melted to the precise chemical composition and it has to be made into the form of a blade laid.
-So Bizani is geared up to meet any requirements whatever are required.
+Yes, there are multiple people who are doing this blades.
+The raw material that goes into the manufacture of single crystal blades is melted only in MIDHANI.
+So, whoever is the downstream, whoever wants to make the blades, yes, MIDHANI is — can supply the blades, blade material.
+Basically blade is coming after the cast stick.
+So, cast sticks are made by MIDHANI and blade is an outcome from the cast stick.
+So, raw material has to be melted to the precise chemical composition and it has to be made into the form of a blade.
+So, MIDHANI is geared up to meet any requirements whatever are required.

 Okay.
-So so this utility will also be there in multiple programs like the Cauvery dry engine program for the UCAV program or the Manik STFE engine program or you don’t see these paid being utilized.
+So, sir, this utility will also be there in multiple programs like the Kaveri dry engine program for the UCAV program or the Manik STFE engine program or you don’t see these blades being utilized there?

 S. V. S. Narayana Murty

 Yes.
 Yeah.
-I mean see aero engines are picking up now.
-There are talks going on at multiple levels and all materials requirement whatever are are required for any of these parties.
-Minani is fully geared up to meet the metallic materials requirement.
-We will be there in the the suppliers list.
+I mean, see, aero engines are picking up now.
+There are talks going on at multiple levels and all materials requirement whatever are required for any of these parties, MIDHANI is fully geared up to meet the metallic materials requirement.
+We will be there in the suppliers list.

 Okay.
-So coming to the Abed bulletproof jacket?
-I think so.
-We have, we do plan to apply for the big 1,000 crore tender that is coming up.
-So I mean what would be the possible win?
-Because there will be multiple players here also.
-There is also been another private company based out of Delhi which has also got the ToT from DRD and IIT for the ABED jacket.
-So what is the scope for Medani versus what is the scope for them?
+So, coming to the ABHED bulletproof jacket.
+I think so, we have — we do plan to apply for the big INR1,000 crore tender that is coming up.
+So, I mean what would be the possible win?
+Because there will be multiple players here.
+Also, there is also been another private company based out of Delhi which has also got the ToT from DRD and IIT for the ABHED jacket.
+So, what is the scope for MIDHANI versus what is the scope for them?
 I just want some more understanding out here.

 S. V. S. Narayana Murty

 Okay.
-From the helical spring side.
-So what is the utilization there and how do you see the opportunity?
-Because I think so.
-We have supplied it for the one day Bharat and we also do plan to supply it for the LFP coaches.
-So how big can the opportunity be?
+From the helical spring side, sir, what is the utilization there and how do you see the opportunity?
+Because I think so, we have supplied it for the Vande Bharat and we also do plan to supply it for the LHB coaches.
+So, how big can the opportunity be?
 I think so.
-We have got 60,000 springs per month if I’m not mistaken and about 250 springs for one day Bharat.
-The train set is required.
+We have got 60,000 springs per month if I’m not mistaken and about 250 springs for Vande Bharat, the train set is required.

 S. V. S. Narayana Murty

-So if I get it clear we’ll have to first apply for the RDSA certification and then we’ll be doing the supplies.
+So if I get it clear, we’ll have to first apply for the RDSO certification and then we’ll be doing the supplies.
 Right.

 S. V. S. Narayana Murty

 We are under the process of that.
-Once that certification is obtained we’ll be participating in attendance and we’ll be getting it.
+Once that certification is obtained, we’ll be participating in the tenders and we’ll be getting it.

-And lastly before I get into the queue, so we also plan to supply to BML so on the Metro coaches and we also expand or we plan to expand the scope to the Metro.
-So we have we supplied any test batch quantities to BML or Alstom Because I think so these guys also.
+And lastly before I get into the queue, so, we also plan to supply to BEML so on the Metro coaches and we also expand or we plan to expand the scope to the Metro.
+So, we — have we supplied any test batch quantities to BEML or Alstom.
+Because I think so these guys also…

 S. V. S. Narayana Murty

-But yeah we’ll be.
-We’ll be doing because for anything.
-No, because it is a passenger vehicle.
-RDSO certification is essential and we are in the process of going in that direction.
-So we will be getting.
+Yeah.
+We’ll be doing because for anything, because it is a passenger vehicle, RDSO certification is essential and we are in the process of going in that direction.
+So, we will be getting.
 Once our certification is given then will have continued supply of materials.
 It is yet to be done.
 Not yet done till now.

-Okay, thanks a lot for the answer.
-So I’ll get back into the queue.
+Okay, thanks a lot for the answer, sir, I’ll get back into the queue.

 S. V. S. Narayana Murty